eneimry/teaching/tecto/sessions.md

 ----

-# Session 4 - Advanced analyses
+# Session 4 - Compute results

 Expected outputs for further discussion are: